Hsin-Hung/MPC-framework/README.md

 Release #4:

+  - Integrate TCP send/receive functions into Secrecy codebase
-  - Test  to ensure implementation functions without MPI
+  - Create test case to determine if TCP outputs match MPI outputs
-  - Begin deployment on UKL
-  - Test on UKL

 Release #5:

-  - Optimize using pthreads (communication thread & buffers)
+  - Usage of a complex operator to provide an end to end test case
-  - Final testing
+  - Perform performance testing of MPI vs. TCP implementations
-  - Deployment of solution and optimization on UKL
+  - Deployment of an instance on UKL and testing with QEMU

 ## DEMO 1